- About Us

 The Renouf laboratory – The lab has undergone a refit and rewire in May 2018 including broadband availability (ca 1 MB download speed).
-This is the main research lab containing two accommodation rooms upstairs for 6-8 people and is equipped with a kitchen (cooker, fridge, freezer, microwave, kettle) and a work lab area.
-There are also separate fridge and freezer space available for sample storage.
+This is the main research lab containing two accommodation rooms upstairs for 6-7 people in total and is equipped with a kitchen (cooker, fridge, freezer, microwave, kettle) and a work lab area.
+There are also separate fridge and freezer space available for research sample storage.
 It also houses the UCC dive equipment store and an onsite compressor is adjacent to the lab.
 It also has its own boat pontoon and there is foot access to the rapids and a sheltered bay close by.

 Photo: The John Bohane lab adjacent to the Rapids (Photo: R.McAllen)

 The John Bohane Laboratory – Situated on the eastern shore of the rapids with access from the Lough itself or via a path down the Dromadoon hill.
 The lab contains bench space for four workers and there is a 12-tank water flow through system with new pump facility next to the lab for specimen storage and on-site experimental setups.
 There is electric on-site.

 Photo: Kitching lab (Photo: R.McAllen)

 The Kitching Laboratory – Situated in the southwestern corner of the Lough at Glanafeen.
 Access is currently via boat only.
 This lab is predominantly used for equipment storage.
-There is a large grass area attached to the lab suitable for camping, but a months advanced notice is required to prepare the site.
 There is no electric on-site.

 We have a 5m Tornado RIB with a 60hp 4-stroke Suzuki engine for work inside and outside of the marine reserve howeer any work outside the rapids must be organised in advance with the research coordinator Dr Rob McAllen.
-In addition there is a 2.5m inflatable.
+In addition there is a 2m inflatable.
 We also have our own compressor and diving research facilities on site at the Renouf lab.

 Bench Fees (as of 1/12/2018)